HDR in Cameras Explained: A Beginner’s Guide to Better Photos

 2. How HDR Works

-HDR cameras use advanced technology to capture multiple images of the same scene at different exposure levels.
-A standard HDR sequence typically involves three shots: one at normal exposure, one underexposed to capture highlight details, and one overexposed to reveal shadow details.
-The camera then combines these images automatically to create a single photo that shows the best details from each exposure.
+HDR in cameras captures multiple exposures of the same scene at different light levels.
+Typically, it involves three shots: normal exposure, underexposed (for highlights), and overexposed (for shadows).
+The camera automatically combines these to create a single image that highlights the best details from each exposure.

 3. When to use HDR?